0xPolygonMiden/miden-base/README.md

 - **Local transactions**.
 Users can execute and prove transactions locally on their devices.
 The Miden Operator verifies the proofs and if the proofs are valid, updates the state of the rollup accordingly.
 - **Standard account**.
 Users can create accounts using a small number of standard account interfaces (e.g., basic wallet).
 In the future, the set of standard smart contracts will be expanded.
 - **Standard notes**.
 Can create notes using standardized note scripts such as Pay-to-ID (`P2ID`) and atomic swap (`SWAP`).
 In the future, the set of standardized notes will be expanded.
 - **Delegated note inclusion proofs**.
-By delegating note inclusion proofs, users can create chains of dependent notes which are would be included into a block as a single batch.
+By delegating note inclusion proofs, users can create chains of dependent notes which are included into a block as a single batch.

 ### Planned features